Tony-Magabush28/House-Pricing-Analysis/README.md

 ## 🚀 What I Learned

 - Explored the data by calculating mean, median, mode, percentiles, and standard deviation.
-- Visualized data distributions using histograms, and scatter plots.
+- Visualized data distributions using histograms and scatter plots.
 - Built regression models using linear, polynomial, and multiple regression techniques.
 - Evaluated models using R² score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).